Understanding and managing community and ecosystem dynamics in annual-dominated grasslands

 Plant species effects on multiple ecosystem processes: variations due to time, environmental conditions, and neighboring species

-These goals will be pursued using experimental and observational approaches from plot to landscape scales.
-In all of these approaches, we will investigate the spatial and temporal scales outlined above as they relate to soil water, carbon and nitrogen dynamics:
+We seek to develop a mechanistic understanding of plant impacts on multiple soil processes, and how these impacts change across space and time.
+These goals are pursued using experimental and observational approaches from plot to landscape scales.
+In all of these approaches, we investigate soil water, carbon and nitrogen dynamics.

 Impacts of precipitation change, nutrient deposition, and grazing management on community interactions between native grasses, exotic forage, and exotic noxious weeds in California grasslands